Innovation Accounting framework, what is it? and who is it for?

 Eric Ries mostly explores the topic of Innovation Accounting to measure the progress of a single startup.
 In The Corporate Startup, we expand the principle of Innovation Accounting to measure and manage the whole Innovation Ecosystem.
 From the perspective of the ecosystem, Innovation Accounting is the process of defining and measuring innovation within an organization.
 Especially when new ideas are created and tested, we need non-financial indicators for success.
 That is why every modern organization should apply the principles of the Innovation Accounting framework in addition to traditional financial accounting.

 Applying Innovation Accounting in the corporate context requires it to manage different innovation activities and, as a consequence, KPIs need to be implemented at different levels of the innovation ecosystem.
-This is quite a comprehensive topic to cover here.
-Instead, we have dedicated a separate page to explain this, as well as providing you with example KPIs for measuring innovation on multiple levels which you can find here.

 What types of innovation are applicable to this framework?